Falls Road, Belfast: Leisure facilities

-A strong working class community, the Lower Falls has a history of storytelling, music and song which was often enjoyed in the many public houses in the area.
-These included such establishments as the Old House (famous for its folk music sessions), McGeown's, the West End Bar (owned by Peter and Molly Murray and famous for its weekend sing-songs), the Laurel Leaf, the Centre Half and Haughey's.
-Gerry Conlon, who grew up in Peel Street, recalled in his autobiography Proved Innocent how he could see several pubs just a few yards from his front door:

-I'd watch the men off to the pubs.
+A strong working class community, the Lower Falls has a history of storytelling, music and song, which was often enjoyed in the many public houses in the area.
+These included such establishments as the Old House (famous for its folk music sessions), McGeown's, the West End Bar (famous for its weekend sing-songs), the Laurel Leaf and the Centre Half and Haughey's.
+Gerry Conlon, who grew up in Peel Street, recalled in his autobiography, Proved Innocent, how he could see several pubs just a few yards from his front door: I'd watch the men off to the pubs.
 There were three pubs, Paddy Gilmartin's which was called the Laurel Leaf, Peter Murray's [the West End Bar] directly opposite, or further down on the right-hand side was Charlie Gormley's, across from Finnegan's the butcher shop.
-The Centre Half Bar which was located at the corner of Panton Street and the Falls Road was named by the licensee Mickey Hamill who played for both Belfast Celtic and Glasgow Celtic as well as Manchester United and Manchester City.
+The Centre Half Bar, which was located at the corner of Panton Street and the Falls Road, was named by the licensee Mickey Hamill, who played for both Belfast Celtic and Glasgow Celtic, as well as Manchester United and Manchester City.
 He captained the Ireland team to their first Home International championship win in 1914.
 The Spanish Rooms bar, in lower Divis Street, was famed for selling scrumpy, especially to young men on their way to a dance.
-In the early 1970s it was the largest seller of cider in Britain and Ireland.
+In the early 1970s, it was the largest seller of cider in Britain and Ireland.
 Most of these bars were demolished as part of the redevelopment of the area which occurred in the 1970s and 1980s.

 Near the foot of Divis Street is located the offices of Raidió Fáilte, an Irish language community radio station.
 It is housed in a purpose-built facility.
-Nearby, on the Cullingtree Road, is located the Frank Gillen Centre which offers a range of community services.
-Closer to the city centre, in College Court, off Castle Street, was located the Astor Ballroom which was a very popular dance venue in the 1960s and where such famous bands as Thin Lizzy and Them performed.
+Nearby, on the Cullingtree Road, is located the Frank Gillen Centre, which offers a range of community services.
+Closer to the city centre, in College Court, off Castle Street, was located the Astor Ballroom, which was a very popular dance venue in the 1960s, and where such famous bands as Thin Lizzy and Them performed.